Zerraa/tenacity-tera/content/en/dungeons/manaya-core-hard.md

      Menma's TERA changes:

      - Timer has been moved to 10 minutes.
-     - She has 44 bilion HP now.
+     - She has 46 bilion HP now.
      - Shield has been buffed to 750m as of writing.

-     - She is way quicker, more like retail Manaya from p115.
+     - She is way quicker, more than retail Manaya from p115.
      - Her 20% Shield was removed.

      - Due to the attack speed she starts attacking before shield breaks.
+       - Shield is no longer 15seconds.
+         - Changed to 10 seconds.
        - Keep it in mind.
+BREAK IT QUICK.

 <center><h3>Key Mechanics</h3></center>